 When last we left off in our history, Jesus Christ Superstar had just reached Broadway as a spectacular, flamboyant, over-the-top, eye-popping extravaganza.
 And neither the critics nor Tim Rice and Andrew Lloyd Webber were won over by director Tom O’Horgan’s outrageous sensory-assaulting production.

 In his memoir Blood & Tinsel, Sharman speculated on what made the production work so well: “One factor was generational.
-In this production of Superstar the creative team were roughly the same age as its creators, with similar strengths, weaknesses and enthusiasms.
-In that sense we captured something of the spirit of the times.
+In this production of Superstar, the creative team was roughly the same age as its creators, with similar strengths, weaknesses, and enthusiasms.
+In that sense, we captured something of the spirit of the times.
 I never asked Tim if he was influenced by John Lennon’s observation that The Beatles were ‘more popular than Jesus’; I simply assumed this idea informed the ironic title song.
 I was similarly sympathetic to the pop ethos.
-This version reflected a generation raised on rock music rather than Broadway show-tunes.”
+This version reflected a generation raised on rock music rather than Broadway show tunes.”
 To hear Tim Rice tell it, any approach other than O’Horgan’s would have done, but Jim’s worked for a reason, namely staging it more simply and more honestly: “Sharman replaced the tricksy, complex, tacky elements of O’Horgan’s staging by an almost Spartan space-age set.
-Much of the scenery, dominated by a huge dodecahedron, was clear plastic and the costumes of no identifiable time or place.
-Sharman treated Superstar with considerable respect, in contrast to O’Horgan’s apparent wish to emphasize brashness, vulgarity and shock value — not that these are not elements of the piece, but I never felt they were the most important ones.
+Much of the scenery, dominated by a huge dodecahedron, was clear plastic, and the costumes of no identifiable time or place.
+Sharman treated Superstar with considerable respect, in contrast to O’Horgan’s apparent wish to emphasize brashness, vulgarity, and shock value — not that these are not elements of the piece, but I never felt they were the most important ones.
 Nonetheless, Sharman’s version was highly innovative and very much of its time, very un-Broadway.”

 - Jon English became a hugely popular entertainer as both a singer and actor (JCS’ guitarist Mike Wade, formerly of Climax, and drummer Greg Henson, late of Levi Smith’s Clefs, went on to form part of English’s backing band).